Authorise and capture payments

 How to reverse an authorisation

-For current authorisation, you can use the Refund option to reverse the authorisation and release the funds held on the customer's card.
+You can use the Refund option to reverse the authorisation and release the funds held on the customer's card.
 The time that the funds are held before they are released automatically depends on the issuing bank, but it is usually about a week.
-We recommend that you always use a full reversal.

 After you authorise a payment, to release the amount held on the customer's card, do these steps.